-This sample cashier resume does a good job in mentioning most of the job skills that a general retail employer would be looking for.
+This sample cashier resume does a good job of mentioning most of the job skills that a general retail employer would be looking for.
 It can be easily adapted to most general retail cashier jobs like restaurant cashier or general retail store cashier.
 Someone with more experience as a supermarket cashier could adapt it to apply for a head cashier position.

 Freight Forwarding Cashier Resume

 This is a resume that’s easy to adapt for almost any kind of firm where shipping is a large part of the billable services.
-It could also be used for applying for any cashier position that involves a great deal of inventory tracking.
+It could also be used for applying to any cashier position that involves a great deal of inventory tracking.

 McDonald's Cashier Resume

 This is a template targeted toward the fast food business, specifically McDonald’s.
 Customize it to suit any fast food chain restaurant.